exasol/transformers-extension/doc/user_guide/user_guide.md

 ### The Pre-built Language Container

 This extension requires the installation of the language container for this extension to run.
-It can be installed in two ways:Quick and Customized installations
+It can be installed in two ways: Quick and Customized installations

 #### Quick Installation